 July 19, 2021

 E-commerce has been touted as the channel of choice for retailers.
-According to Digital Commerce 360, online retail sales in the U.S. reached $394.86 billion in 2016–15.6 percent increase from 2015.
+U.S. retail e-commerce sales for the first quarter of 2022 totaled $231.4 billion.
 We can attribute this growth to the critical role that social media continues to play in the advertising space.
-Amazon is the undisputed leader in the online retail space–making up 65.9 percent of the $53.1 billion growth in U.S. online retail in 2016.
+Amazon is the undisputed leader in the online retail space–accounting for 39.5% of all US retail ecommerce sales in 2022.
 The e-commerce giant has been described as ruthless, efficient, and has set the bar so high that the rest of the retail space is still playing catch up.

 Most e-commerce businesses are also struggling to keep up with consumers’ ever-changing needs.
 Studies also show that 80 percent of consumers are not happy with the customer service that many brands provide, and consumers particularly get annoyed when they constantly have to repeat themselves concerning the same issues.